soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ### Direction

+By default, the **Direction is** condition is displayed and can't be removed.
 Communication direction settings in a policy can be chosen individually or together:

 - **Inbound** - You can choose **Inbound** to review communications that are sent **to** the people you chose to supervise **from** people not included in the policy.
 - **Outbound** - You can choose **Outbound** if you want to review communications that are sent **from** the people you chose to supervise **to** people not included in the policy.